samisalreadytaken/vs_library/Documentation.md

 VS.ListenToGameEvent( "player_say", function() { print("-- 3\n") }, "context3" );
 ```

-`bSynchronous == true` sets the listener to be synchronous, and execute callbacks as events are fired instead of waiting for the next server frame where some information you are after may become irrelevant.
+`bSynchronous` parameter sets the listener to be synchronous, and execute callbacks as events are fired instead of waiting for the next server frame where some information you are after may become irrelevant.

 However note that synchronous event listener callbacks will not have error handlers to dump the call stack and line info to help you debug.
 Use this mindfully!